 Mindful consumerism is on the rise.
 More consumers are paying attention to the impact they are making on the environment with their usage of plastic products such straws and disposable cutleries.
-In Singapore, brands are jumping on the green bandwagon to advocate the #plasticfree movement, especially within the F&B scene.
-Though some brands are applauded for their environmental consciousness, others’ efforts are perceived negatively by their consumers as only “marketing or cost-saving” ploys.
+Here in Singapore, brands are jumping on the green bandwagon to advocate the #plasticfree movement, especially within the F&B scene.
+Though some brands are applauded for their environmental consciousness, others’ efforts are perceived negatively by consumers as they are only seen as “marketing or cost-saving” ploys.

 As such, marketers are questioning how their brands can rise above the public relation context and showcase their commitment towards environmental issues.
 In this article, we will discuss the consumer archetypes that shape the plastic-free sentiment landscape and identify how brands can motivate consumer involvement to fight the war on plastic.